alexharri/website/posts/webgl-gradients.md

 function pixelColor({ x, y }: Position): Color;
 ```

-For every pixel on the canvas, we'll invoke the color function with the pixel's position to its color.
+For every pixel on the canvas, we'll invoke the color function with the pixel's position to calculate its color.
 A canvas frame might be rendered like so:

 ```ts
 for (let x = 0; x < canvas.width; x++) {